ibm-cloud-docs/codeengine/deploy-job.md

 14. Select the namespace and name of the image in Docker Hub for the {{site.data.keyword.codeengineshort}} job to reference.
 For example, select `mynamespace` and select the image `testjob` in that namespace.
 14. Select a value for **Tag**; for example, `latest`.
 15. Click **Done**.
 You selected your image in the registry to reference from your job.
+16. Modify any default values for environment variables or runtime settings.
+For more information about these options, see [Options for creating and running a job](#deploy-job-options).
-16. From the Create job page, click **Create**.
+17. From the Create job page, click **Create**.
-17. After your job is created, the job page for your specific job opens.
+18. After your job is created, the job page for your specific job opens.
 Run your job by clicking `Submit job` from the Job runs pane.
 Note that you might need to scroll to find the Job runs pane.

 If you want to add registry access before you create a job configuration, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry#add-registry-access-ce).